Code-Institute-Submissions/letter-bee/README.md

     * No action - the border colour and background colour are intended to be the same colour

 Full testing-frame can be found [here](/assets/testing/html-css-testing.pdf)

+[JSHint](https://jshint.com/) gave no errors, just some warnings about unnecessary/missing semicolons which was rectified.

 ## :flight_departure: Deployment